ralzinov/react-developer-technical-assessment/README.md

-# Frontend Software Engineer Assignment
+# Frontend Engineer Assignment solution
 This is a technical assessment project for front end developer position.

 ## How to run: